-Guidance from the Royal Colleges 24 recommends that a consultant should see every new patient within 24 hours of admission.
+Guidance from the Royal Colleges 2 recommends that a consultant should see every new patient within 24 hours of admission.
 From a patient and organisational perspective there are advantages to having consultant led ward rounds.
-These produce shorter length of stays, lower in patient mortality 25 and other efficiencies such as reduced use of investigations.
-Historically the ward round may have been a mechanism that ensured the consultant visited the hospital at least on a weekly basis, but the benefits of Consultant ward rounds may be dose dependent with an added advantage of performing more than one a day.26 This has raised concern that Junior doctors may be stifled and unable to develop their own ward round skills 27 Or simply find the ward round of little value.
-28 Conversely students seem to prefer a senior dominated round .29
+These produce shorter length of stays, lower in patient mortality 19 and other efficiencies such as reduced use of investigations.
+Historically the ward round may have been a mechanism that ensured the consultant visited the hospital at least on a weekly basis, but the benefits of Consultant ward rounds may be dose dependent with an added advantage of performing more than one a day.20 This has raised concern that Junior doctors may be stifled and unable to develop their own ward round skills 21 or simply find the ward round of little value.
+22 Conversely medical students seem to prefer a senior dominated round .

 When should ward rounds happen?

 There is no evidence suggesting the optimal time of the ward round.
+The main goal is to ensure that all participants have an adequate amount of time to fully participate.
+Ideally this should include the patient and their advocates.

 Where should the ward round happen?